What Is Active Directory (AD)?

 - Set password rules

-Modify User Properties: Double-click on a user account to edit email, department, group memberships, and more.
+Modify User Properties: Double-click a user to edit email, department, or group memberships.
+Learn more in our guide on Creating Groups in Active Directory.

 - Open the Computers container